dahuatechnologies/dahuatechnologies/README.md

 ## 3D AI Commander Bust Face

-A professional CAD principles displaying a highly detailed 3D model of a human bust face.
+**A professional CAD principles displaying a highly detailed 3D model of a human bust face.**

 ---

 ![Image](https://github.com/user-attachments/assets/8a283482-de8f-4149-8c6d-512c40b87d90)

+---

+**A 3D visualization of an AI face as a learned manifold in latent space**

 ---